Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 out-of-pockets costs paid by Medicare enrollees

-Medicare may come as a relief when you become eligible at 65 years old.
-Not only does it guarantee health insurance regardless of pre-existing conditions, but costs won’t increase based on your age.
+Medicare may come as a relief when you become eligible.
+Not only does it provide coverage regardless of pre-existing conditions, but costs won’t increase based on your age.
 You only pay more when you use more medical services (or your annual income goes up significantly).
-Generally speaking, costs are often lower than they would be with private insurance.

-That does not mean healthcare for enrollees is cheap.
+That does not necessarily mean healthcare for enrollees is inexpensive.
 Medicare leaves many costs on the table – costs that many enrollees do not plan for and may not even know about.
-It’s up to you, the savvy consumer, to learn where your dollars will be spent on healthcare.
+It’s up to you, the savvy consumer, to learn where your dollars will be spent on healthcare as a Medicare beneficiary.
 As a retiree on a fixed income this becomes more important than ever.
 The more you know, the better you can plan for your financial future.

 General out-of-pocket costs

-Most every insurance has the following out-of-pocket elements.
-Medicare also imposes penalties for signing up too late for Part B or Part D. All rates below are for 2024.
+Most health insurance plans have the following out-of-pocket elements.
+Medicare also imposes penalties for signing up too late for Part B or Part D. All rates below are for 2026, for Original Medicare1 (Medicare Advantage plans set their own cost-sharing and premiums, within general parameters established by the federal government).

 1. The deductible

-This is the amount you will pay out of pocket before your coverage kicks in and Medicare starts paying for medical services.
-These amounts are for 2024.
+This is the amount you will pay out of pocket before Original Medicare starts paying for medical services.
+These amounts are for 2026:

 2. Premiums